Eyesore123/blog-app/README.md

 Preparations:

+Make sure that you have
+- Node.js installed
+- Git bash installed, preferably
+- Php and Laravel Herd installed

+Then:

 - Set suitable cors policy before testing to avoid errors.
 - Make sure you're using sqlite database for testing and you've set the right database connection and set it up correctly.
 - "npm install" - installs all npm dependencies.